top of page

 The question of who holds the camera is politically significant.
 In the context of international NGO partnerships, the production of Rohingya reveals a stark representational void.
 While the film bears our name, the creative and linguistic mediators were entirely outsiders.
 The production was facilitated by the International Organization for Migration (IOM), and key roles were filled by individuals such as Shahidul Haque and Md Rafique.

 Shahidul Haque’s involvement is particularly significant.
 As a former Foreign Secretary of Bangladesh during the 2017 crisis, he was the primary architect of policies classifying Rohingya arrivals as “forcibly displaced Myanmar nationals” (FDMN) rather than refugees.
-This designation limited legal recognition, curtailed asylum claims, and left the Rohingya in a precarious limbo, restricting work, mobility, and access to state protection.
+This designation limited legal recognition, curtailed asylum claims, and left the Rohingya in a precarious limbo.
+It restricted work, mobility, and access to state protection.
 Later, as a Senior Advisor to the IOM, Haque became directly involved in the facilitation of the film, placing him in a dual role of authority over the very population whose narratives the film seeks to present.
 In effect, the film’s production is entangled with the bureaucratic and structural forces that maintain Rohingya statelessness.

 “Rohingya photographers, videographers, and volunteers should have been involved in the filmmaking process to make it truly effective,” mentioned a survey participant.

 The Rohingya youth survey serves as an act of civil negotiation and subjugated knowledge.
 By polling participants living in the camps, we move from being objects of the camera to critics of the narrative.
-Total questions numbered 18, categorized into 6 thematic sections, with engagement reaching up to 193 participants in the highest response questions.
+Total questions numbered 18, categorised into 6 thematic sections, with engagement reaching up to 193 participants in the highest response questions.
 All response options were included to ensure transparency and a complete representation of community choice.
 The findings reveal a community deeply engaged yet structurally excluded:

 Thematic Area